-The main contributions of this paper are:
+The main contributions of this paper are as follows.

-- We present a method that tackles the problem of tracking objects in-the-wild using a search and retrieval framework by learning long term motion patterns from a library of training videos. - This approach carries out object tracking without dedicated object detectors or manual initialization and is automated in the true sense. - This approach demonstrates an empirically effective way of transferring information learnt from one dataset to apply onto other datasets of very different visual contents such as view-points, types of objects, etc.
+- We present a method that tackles the problem of tracking objects in the wild using a search and retrieval framework by learning long-term motion patterns from a library of training videos. - This approach carries out object tracking without dedicated object detectors or manual initialization and is automated in the true sense. - 3) This approach demonstrates an empirically effective way of transferring information learned from one data set to apply onto other data sets of very different visual contents such as viewpoints, types of objects, and so on.

-The rest of the paper is organized as follows.
+The rest of this paper is organized as follows.
 Section II presents an overview of related work.
 Section III provides the details of the proposed method with a focus on the offline library generation and the online test video tracking process.
-Section IV elaborates on the experiments done to validate our approach and we present our comments, possible future work and conclusions in Section V and Section VI respectively.
+Section IV elaborates on the experiments done to validate our approach, and we present our comments and possible future work and conclusions in Sections V and VI, respectively.